Grevillea prostrata

+Description

-DescriptionGrevillea prostrata is a prostrate shrub that typically grows to 4–10 cm high, 0.8–1.2 m wide and sometimes forms a mat.
+Grevillea prostrata is a prostrate shrub that typically grows to 4–10 cm high, 0.8–1.2 m wide and sometimes forms a mat.
 Its leaves are pinnatisect, 30–70 mm long, the lobes in more or less opposite pairs and closely-spaced.
 The lobes are narrow wedge-shaped to oblong or linear, 10–40 mm long and 1–2 mm wide with the edges rolled under.
 The flowers are mostly arranged on the ends of trailing branchlets, in umbel-like clusters, on a rachis 5–13 mm long.
 The flowers are pale pink and white, the style white turning pinkish red as it ages, the pistil 6–9 mm long.
 Flowering occurs from September to November, and the fruit is a rough, hairy, oval or oblong follicle 13–16 mm long.

+Taxonomy

-TaxonomyGrevillea prostrata was first formally described in 1963 by Charles Gardner and Alex George in the Journal of the Royal Society of Western Australia from specimens collected by George near Pallarup Rocks, south-east of Lake King in 1960.
+Grevillea prostrata was first formally described in 1963 by Charles Gardner and Alex George in the Journal of the Royal Society of Western Australia from specimens collected by George near Pallarup Rocks, south-east of Lake King in 1960.
 The specific epithet (prostrata) means "lying on the ground".